 Now here’s the second opportunity for me to just let it go.
 But did i???
 Uhmmmm no. Of course not!
 Geez.
-Didn’t i learn anything when j posted about “it just doesn’t matter”?
+Didn’t i learn anything when i posted about “it just doesn’t matter”?
 Apparently not!

 i then grabbed the lid and unscrewed it and said, “you couldn’t do this?”

 Again, i deserved more than a raised eyebrow, but didn’t get it.
 This is one of those times that i’m adding straws to the camel’s back, but it didn’t break.
-Sooooo when it does break, like has happened before, i’ll get a goodddddddd well-deserved punishment too.
+Sooooo when it does break, like what has happened before, i’ll get a goodddddddd and well-deserved punishment too.

 Our son heard this entire exchange and looked at me and said, “maybe by cutting it open, it broke the vacuum seal that was possibly there before.”

 And David said, “it didn’t unscrew like that before and maybe J is right.”

 Our son helped (defend) David.
 Even our son knew, on some level, that my words and calling David out on his actions that i had deemed “wrong” was probably more wrong than David.
 Does that sentence read right? i’m trying to say that i was more wrong than David!

 So in my quest to show David how wrong he was, i was the one who became “wrong.”

 Let’s face it, David was kind in how he responded to my lack of submission.
 But he certainly didn’t have to be!